 LabArchives Scheduler Administrators have the ability to control how much a given resource can be used.
 There are two key ways to do this: limit the time users can reserve with Resources by using Quotas, or require payment to use resources by using Credits.

-When you click this, you will be brought to the Quotas Screen, which looks like this:
+When you click Quotas, you will be brought to the Quotas page, which looks like this: